arangodb/docs/drivers/spark-connector-new.md

 Write tasks are load balanced across the available ArangoDB Coordinators.
 The data saved into the ArangoDB is sharded according to the related target collection definition and is different from the Spark DataFrame partitioning.

+### SaveMode

+On writing, `org.apache.spark.sql.SaveMode` is used to specify the expected behavior in case the target collection already exists.

+Spark 2.4 implementation supports all save modes with the following semantics:
+- `Append`: the target collection is created, if it does not exist.
+- `Overwrite`: the target collection is created, if it does not exist, otherwise it is truncated.
+Use it in combination with the
+  `confirmTruncate` write configuration parameter.
+- `ErrorIfExists`: the target collection is created, if it does not exist, otherwise an `AnalysisException` is thrown.
+- `Ignore`: the target collection is created, if it does not exist, otherwise no write is performed.

+Spark 3.1 implementation supports:
+- `Append`: the target collection is created, if it does not exist.
+- `Overwrite`: the target collection is created, if it does not exist, otherwise it is truncated.
+Use it in combination with the
+  `confirmTruncate` write configuration parameter.

+In Spark 3.1, the `ErrorIfExists` and `Ignore` save modes behave the same as `Append`.

+Use the `overwriteMode` write configuration parameter to specify the document overwrite behavior (if a document with the same `_key` already exists).

 ### Write Configuration

 - `table`: target ArangoDB collection name (required)